Heuristic Weakly Supervised 3D Human Pose Estimation: Experimental Evaluation

 \subsection{Evaluation Datasets}

-We used five datasets to evaluate the performance of the HW-HuP framework for 3D human pose estimation.
+We evaluate the performance of the HW-HuP framework with the following datasets.
+The first three are used to quantify real-world performance, in the absence of 3D pose annotations or priors.

-\textbf{SLP Dataset:} Simultaneously-collected multimodal lying pose (SLP) dataset \cite{liu2020simultaneously} is collected in two indoor settings with 7 participants in a hospital room and 102 participants in a regular living room.
-Four modalities of RGB, long wavelength IR (LWIR), depth, and pressure map are simultaneously collected with different cover conditions as ``Nocover'', a thin layer sheet (noted as ``Cover1'') and a thick blanket (noted as ``Cover2'').
-SLP does not provide the 3D pose annotation and holds a distinctly different pose prior from the public datasets that are focused on daily activities.
-The reported performance of pre-trained SOTA are less satisfactory \cite{liu2020simultaneously} and SLP serves as an interesting real-world application to test the feasibility of the HW-HuP framework.
-Due to the lack of ground truth 3D pose annotation, for this dataset, we employed the average aligned depth error as a quantitative performance metric.
+\textbf{SLP Dataset:} The simultaneously-collected multimodal lying pose (SLP) dataset \citep{liu2020simultaneously} was collected with IRB approval by our team under Northeastern University approval IRB \#17-06-04, from seven participants in a hospital room and 102 participants in a living room.
+The four modalities of RGB, long wavelength infrared (LWIR), depth, and pressure map were simultaneously collected under three cover conditions: no cover (``Nocover''), a thin layer sheet (``Cover1''), and a thick blanket (``Cover2'').
+SLP does not have 3D pose annotations and exhibits a pose prior distinct from those found in popular pose datasets.
+Correspondingly, pre-trained SOTA models perform weakly on SLP \citep{liu2020simultaneously} and there are limited works addressing the 3D human pose problem presented in SLP dataset \citep{clever2020bodies}, making it a useful real-world testing ground for our framework.
+Since there is no ground truth 3D pose data, we measure performance using the \textit{aligned depth error}, defined as the mean of the distances (in mm) between the predicted $D_\text{reg}$ and the provided ground truth $D=D_\text{gt}$, taken over the intersection of the predicted and ground truth silhouette masks, after camera alignment.

+\textbf{SyRIP} \citep{huang2021infantpose}: The synthetic and real infant pose (SyRIP) dataset, also developed by our team, combines the real (web-sourced) and synthetic infant images.
+We use the first 1600 images for training and the remaining 100 for testing.

+\textbf{MIMM}: This privately-owned modeling infant motor movement (MIMM) dataset was collected by a medical startup company with collaborative institutional approval (as part of an NIH funded study), and contains video recordings of interactive motor assessment sessions from 68 infants under age one with their caregivers and clinicians.
+Depth data from an MS Kinect camera is provided.

+The next two datasets are used to quantify the error in HW-HuP introduced by not using 3D pose ground truth data.

-\textbf{Human3.6M}\cite{ionescu2013human3}: It is a large-scale indoor MoCap benchmark for 3D human pose estimation.
-The version that we use includes 7 subjects conducting daily activities including eating, sitting, walking, etc. We employ the Protocol\#2 of the benchmark, where subject S1, S5, S6, S7, S8 are used for training and S9, S11 for test.
+\textbf{Human3.6M} \citep{ionescu2013human3}: A large-scale indoor daily activity MoCap benchmark for 3D human pose estimation.
+We employ Protocol\#2 of the benchmark, where subjects S1, S5, S6, S7, S8 are used for training, and S9, S11 for testing.

-\textbf{3DPW}\cite{vonMarcard2018}: It is captured mostly in outdoor environment with pose captured via the IMU sensors which serves as a benchmark for models' performance in the wild.
-We employ it for evaluation purpose only.
+\textbf{3DPW} \citep{vonMarcard2018}: This dataset features mostly outdoor environments with poses captured via the Inertial Measurement Unit (IMU) sensors, and thus serves as a good benchmark for performance in the wild.
+We use it for evaluation only.